What does SCAF stand for?

 Which main criteria do partners need to fulfill, to be supported?

-- More than 70% of investments in eligible countries
+- More than 70% of investments in eligible countries and sectors

 - Novel strategy, business model or geography